-Double fertilization is a complex fertilization mechanism of angiosperms which involves the fusion of a female gametophyte with two male gametes.
-One male gamete fuses with the female egg whereas the second sperm fuses with two polar nuclei to give rise to a triploid body that forms an endosperm.
+Double fertilization is a major characteristic of flowering plants.
+It is a complex process, which involves the fusion of one female gametophyte with two male gametes.
+In this process, the male gamete fuses with the female egg whereas the second sperm fuses with two polar nuclei to give rise to a triploid body that forms an endosperm.

 Also Read: Angiosperms